-When it comes to dessert, she recommended "going topless" and picking a slice of pumpkin pie, which doesn't have a top crust.
+When it comes to dessert, Zuckerbrot recommended "going topless" and picking a slice of pumpkin pie, which doesn't have a top crust.
 A pumpkin pie slice has 316 calories, versus 526 calories in a slice of pecan pie and 436 calories in a double-crust slice of apple pie, according to Zuckerbrot.

-Another one of her hacks?
-Treat Thanksgiving like a regular dinner.
+She also suggests treating Thanksgiving like a regular dinner.

 "Don’t walk in ravenous.
 Have your breakfast and have your lunch," she said.
-Eating lunch, she said, offsets an inclination to later overeat during the big meal.
+Eating lunch, she said, offsets an inclination to overeat during the big meal.